 The pupa is cream, with striking black markings, and rows of black outlined orange spots along the abdomen.
 It has two blunt horns on its head.
 It hangs head downward by a silk cremaster from the foodplant.
 It has a length of about 2 cms.

 The wings of the adult butterflies are orange, with black spots.
 The hindwings additionally have a black border containing white spots.
 The undersides are similar to the upper surfaces.
+The males are more deeply coloured than the females.
 The butterflies have a wingspan of about 5 cms.

 Initially the species was found only in

 Recently the species appears to be following the south-eastward expansion of its foodplants.
 It has been estimated that it was moving about 200 Km per year across south-east Asia, successively into

 In 2012 it was found breeding in Australia, in: